geopm/geopm/tutorial/iogroup/README.md

 > When installing plugins system-wide for use through the GEOPM service,
 > it is imperative that any dynamically loaded library that is a dependency
 > of a plugin is available in the environment of the systemd initiated geopmd
 > service.
-If dependent libararies are not available on the root user's
+If dependent libraries are not available on the root user's
 > LD_LIBRARY_PATH, the plugin will fail to load.
 > For this reason, it is recommended that any plugins are compiled with
 > the system installed gcc/g++ compilers.